-- d) in conjunction with other logos and text referring to organic, providing this does not overlap, obscure or change the logo. - 6.
-You do not have to use the EU organic logo on products produced in GB, but if you do, you must also use the declaration of where the ingredients have been farmed and the certifier code.
+6. You do not have to use the EU organic logo on products produced in GB, but if you do, you must also use the declaration of where the ingredients have been farmed and the certifier code.
 (EC) 834/2007 Art.
 24(1)(b)(c); Art.
 25 (EC) 889/2008 Art.
-57; Annex XI (1)(2)(3)(4)(5)(6)(7)(8)

-SA GB 1.8.7 Declaring ingredient origin

-- 1. You need to include a declaration of where the ingredients have been farmed or grown - 2.
-For products produced in GB you must use UK Agriculture', 'Non-UK Agriculture' or 'UK/Non-UK Agriculture'. - 3.
-If the EU logo is used you must also include a declaration in relation to the EU 'EU agriculture', 'non-EU agriculture', or 'EU/non-EU agriculture'.
-This must appear: - a) in the same visual field as the EU organic logo; - b) immediately below the certifier code, and - c) no more prominent than the sales description. - 4.
-You can replace 'UK' or 'Non-UK', 'EU' or 'non-EU' with a particular country if all ingredients were farmed or grown there.
+57; Annex XI (1)(2)(3)(4)(5)(6)(7)(8) GB 1.8.6 Declaring ingredient origin If the EU logo is used the declaration needs to be in the same visual field as the EU logo .
+1. You need to include a declaration of where the ingredients have been farmed or grown.
+If you are in GB and use the EU organic logo for exports to the EU, you need to include both 2.
+For products produced in GB you must use 'UK Agriculture', 'Non- the GB statement of agriculture ('UK or non-UK Agriculture') and the EU statement of UK Agriculture or UK/Non-UK Agriculture' agriculture ('EU or non-EU Agriculture').
+3. If the EU logo is used you must also include a declaration in relation to the EU - 'EU agriculture', 'non-EU agriculture', or If the product contains 98% ingredients grown in a particular constituent nation of the UK, it 'EU/non-EU agriculture'.
+This must appear: can be labelled either as that specific country or UK Agriculture.
+For example, lamb produced a) in the same visual field as the EU organic logo; in Wales could be labelled either as Welsh Agriculture or UK Agriculture.
+If you use this, it b) immediately below the certifier code, and complies with both the UK and EU requirements. c) no more prominent than the sales description.
+4. You can replace 'UK' or 'Non-UK', 'EU' or 'non-EU' with a particular country if all ingredients were farmed or grown there.
 In this case only one declaration is required.
 You do not have to count small amounts of ingredients up to a total of 2% of the agricultural ingredients.
 (EC) 834/2007 Art.
 24(1c) (EC) 889/2008 Art.
-58(2) If the EU logo is used the declaration needs to be in the same visual field as the EU logo.
+58(2)